Opioid Intervention Team

 The OIT is updating its Strategic Plan, to empower individuals to make safer choices as well as identify and support innovative and effective prevention programs.
 As defined by the Opioid Operational Command Center, established by the Governor’s Office, the OIT aims to address the key areas of prevention, treatment, and public safety.

-The OIT is developing its three-year strategic plan (for 2021-2023), which needs to be impactful and reflect the needs of the people of Baltimore City.
-To read the full draft plan or a summary of the draft, please click on these links:
+The OIT has developed a three-year strategic plan (2021-2023) that reflects the needs of the people of Baltimore City.
+To read the full strategic plan, please click on the following link:

-If you have any questions or difficulties accessing these documents, please contact Brittney Spencer at [email protected]
+If you have any questions or difficulties accessing these documents, please contact Brittney Spencer.